ratwolfzero/hopalong_python/README.md

 ## References

+Computers in Art, Design and Animation (J. Landsdown and R. A. Earnshaw, eds.), New York: Springer–Verlag, 1989.

-Barry Martin, "Graphic Potential of Recursive Functions," in Computers in Art, Design and Animation (J. Landsdown and R. A. Earnshaw, eds.), New York: Springer–Verlag, 1989 pp. 109–129.
+Barry Martin, "Graphic Potential of Recursive Functions," in Computers in Art, Design and Animation pp. 109–129.

 ISBN-13: 978-1-4612-8868-8,  e-ISBN-13: 978-1-4612-4538-4